3 Tips for Structuring Website Content for SEO

 A few months ago I had no idea about what SEO was.
 For those who don’t know, it’s Search Engine Optimisation (SEO) and it’s all about how visible your website is on a search engine such as Google.
-Here’s some tips for structuring web content.
+Here are some tips for structuring web content.

 So I thought I would provide some tips in a few blogs of how I did it.